AnubhavMadhav/SAY-Restaurant/README.md

 # SAY-Restaurant
-This repository is for our Semester 4 Project of Database Management System.
+This Repository is for our Semester 4 Project of Database Management System.

 Team: